Telefonica/dome9-cli/README.md

 detecting misconfigurations and protecting against identity theft and data loss in cloud environments.
 Dome9 delivers security capabilities across Amazon Web Services, Microsoft Azure, Google Cloud Platform (GCP) and Kubernetes.

-In the CDO area, we have decided to approach cloud protection from an "agile" point of view, defining a methodology that allows teams to work comfortably with Dome9, isolating themselves from the logic and complexity of the interface.
+We have decided to approach cloud protection from an "agile" point of view, defining a methodology that allows teams to work comfortably with Dome9, isolating themselves from the logic and complexity of the interface.

-These are the 3 components developed by us:
+To approach this way we've developed these items:

 * **Dome9 SDK**
 * **Dome9 CLI**